fhiso/sources-and-citations/citation-elements.md

-{.note}  This requirement ensures that *citation element names* can be used in a context where a URI is required, and that the original IRI can be regenerated, for example for comparision with a list of known IRIs.
+{.note}  This requirement ensures that *citation element names* can be used in a context where a URI is required, and that the original IRI can be regenerated, for example for comparison with a list of known IRIs.
 The vast majority of IRIs, including those in non-Latin scripts, have this property.
 The effect of this requirement is to prohibit the use of IRIs that are already partly converted to a URI, for example through the